ShowcaseSoftwareLtd/showcase-workshop-apis/webhook-api/README.md

 When WebHook URL is entered in `Settings > Workspace` and data arrives via the Showcase Data API, we'll send a HTTP POST request to the URL you've specified.

-If that URL is unavailable or takes too long to respond (more than 15 seconds), we'll cancel the request and try again later.
+If that URL is unavailable or takes too long to respond (more than 15 seconds), we'll cancel the request.
+You can always access the data via the REST API.

 The request's POST parameters will contain JSON data relevant to the event that triggered the request.